The HIV/AIDS Epidemic in the United States

 - Blacks accounted for about half (48%) of deaths among people with an HIV diagnosis in 2010.2

-- HIV was the 4th leading cause of death for Black men and Black women, ages 25-44, in 2009, ranking higher than their respective counterparts in any other racial/ethnic group.11
+- HIV was the 5th leading cause of death for Black men and the 7th for Black women, ages 25-44, in 2010, ranking higher than their respective counterparts in any other racial/ethnic group.11

 Impact on Women and Young People